sinbad/SUSS/doc/Actions.md

 In *almost* all cases you should call Action Completed when you're done.
-Your action can run over many updates if it wants to, provided it's not interrupted, but when it is finished, it should call Action Completed, which will tell the brain to disable it and pick another action (immediately).
+Your action can run over many updates if it wants to, provided it's not interrupted, but when it is finished, it should call Action Completed, which will tell the brain to finish with it and pick another action (immediately).

 #### Optional things